pettarin/penelope/README.rst

 -  Reading PRC/MOBI (Kindle) dictionaries is not supported
 -  There are some limitations on StarDict files that can be read (see comments in ``format_stardict.py``)
+-  Documentation is not complete
+-  Unit tests are missing

 Acknowledgments
 ---------------